 Fan Tutorial 3b - Verify System - Test Module

-Before moving on with this part of the Tutorial please check, which type of Verification Flow is active in your Valispace instance!
-There are two ways of verifying Requirements in Valispace, through Verification and Validation (V&V) Activities and through Verification Methods (VMs).
+Before moving on with this part of the Tutorial please check, which type of Verification Flow is active in your Requirements and Systems Portal!
+There are two ways of verifying Requirements, through Verification and Validation (V&V) Activities and through Verification Methods (VMs).
 The V&V Activity flow will become the default one, whereas the VMs flow will be deprecated over the next months.

 To check which one is active, please hover over the little test tube icon in your Module sidebar on the left: